RCIC-UCI-Public/rcs3-docs/docs/source/installation/sysadmin.rst

 Overview
 --------

-The :bluelight:`sysadmin` is responsible for readying the server to be backed up, defining backup job(s) (paths to be included and excluded), and setting up a scheduled invocations of the backup (:fname:`gen-backup.py`).
+The :silver:`sysadmin` is responsible for readying the server to be backed up, defining backup job(s) (paths to be included and excluded), and setting up a scheduled invocations of the backup via :fname:`gen-backup.py`.

-Sysadmins *must be willing to perform some tasks at the Linux/Windows Powershell command line*.
+:silver:`Sysadmins` *must be willing to perform some tasks at the Linux/Windows Powershell command line*.
 All RCS3 configuration and implementation is performed with text-based tools with no native GUI.

 **Major Steps of Installation**